apache/mynewt-site/docs/os/get_started/introduction.md

 * Low power operation: devices operate in mostly sleeping mode, in order to conserve battery power and maximize power usage.

-As more and more devices get connected, these interconnected devies perfrom complex tasks.
+As more and more devices get connected, these interconnected devies perform complex tasks.
 To perform these tasks, you need low-level operational functionality built into the operating system.
 Typically, connected devices built with these microcontrollers perform a myriad of low-level tasks: